High volumes for long periods, overheating, driver malfunctions, and miss-treating your speakers will all cause your speakers to become blown.

 - Always make sure to turn on/off your setup in the correct order.

-Ultimately If you keep good care of your monitors and care for them, they will last you a very long time.
+Ultimately If you take good care of your monitors and care for them, they will last you a very long time.
 Speakers and studio monitors are not toys and take a high level of skill to engineer, causing them to be susceptible to breaking easily.

 Tyler Connaghan is a producer, composer, and engineer based in Los Angeles, CA. He studied music for two years at the University of Southern California before landing a job at Killingsworth Recording Company, where he currently produces music for television and film.